Cross-Domain Offshore Wind Power Forecasting: Transfer Learning Through Meteorological Clusters: Baseline Results

-To evaluate the performance of our transfer framework under each data availability scenario, we benchmark our results against a baseline of cluster-specific GPs trained from scratch, representing the standard no-transfer approach.
-We assess the accuracy of these models using Mean Absolute Error (MAE), Root Mean Square Error (RMSE) and the coefficient of determination (\( R^2 \)), as recalled in \Cref{app:metric_def}.
-To ensure comparability across wind farms, MAE is expressed as a percentage of total capacity, while aggregated results are weighted by the number of time-periods in each cluster to account for varying cluster sizes.
-The six-hour time window with $K=8$ clusters was identified as the best configuration, with a composite score of $Q=0.53$ (averaged for random seeds 42, 63, 84).
-This setting provides the most effective trade-off between intra-cluster cohesion and the differentiation of meteorological patterns.
-The resulting structural separation is visualised in Figure 3, where the 8-dimensional latent representations are embedded into a two-dimensional plane using t-SNE \citep{JMLR:v9:vandermaaten08a}.
-Figure 4 validates the physical distinctiveness via mean wind speed distributions.
-Clusters 1 and 5 capture calm periods, while cluster 2 isolates high-speed extremes.
-In contrast, cluster 0 exhibits higher internal variance, likely characterising transitional atmospheric states.
+The time window with $p=6$ hours and $K=8$ clusters was identified as the best configuration, with quality score of $Q=0.53$.
+This provides the best trade-off, with cohesive clusters each with distinct meteorological patterns. \Cref{fig:Periods_split_by_Cluster} shows the structural separation, where the eight-dimensional latent representation per training period are embedded into a two dimensional plane using t-SNE \citep{JMLR:v9:vandermaaten08a}. \Cref{fig:ClusterAnalysis} illustrates the physical distinctiveness via mean wind speed distributions of each cluster: Clusters 1 and 5 capture calm periods, Cluster 2 isolates high-speed extremes and Cluster 0 exhibits higher internal variance (likely characterising transitional atmospheric states).